open-source-contributions/wiring-1/README.md

 # Wiring

-An Micro Framework PHP with Autowiring and Middlewares.
+An Microframework PHP with Autowiring and Middlewares.